Open-Source-Drilling-Community/YPLCalibrationFromRheometer/README.md

 Microservice Availability
 ===
 The microservices are uploaded and running on a server hosted at NORCE.
-The server name is: app.digiwells.no (the server is up and running but not yet accessible from outside NORCE).
+The server name is: https://app.DigiWells.no

+Containers
+===
+Container images are regularly uploaded on Docker.
+The utilized organization name is digiwells.

 Current status
 ===
 At the moment, the following calibration solutions are available:
 * Calibration of YPL steady state from Couette rheometer measurements with the methods from Zamora/Kelessidis and Mullineux: OSDC.YPL.ModelCalibration.FromRheometer.
+Its docker image has the following tag: digiwells/osdcyplmodelcalibrationfromrheometerservice

 License
 ===